FletchMcKee/liquid/README.md

 >     .liquefiable(liquidState)
 >     .liquid(liquidState),
 > ) {
->   // Some UI content that should be liquefiable but also applies its own liquid effect.
+>   // Some UI content.
 >   // See LiquidSliders in :samples:app as an example.
 > }
 > ```